colesmcintosh/vibe-check/README.md

 ---

-**Made with ❤️ for secure coding practices**
+**Made with care for secure coding practices**

-*Vibe Security AI - Because security shouldn't be an afterthought* 🛡️
+*Vibe Security AI - Because security shouldn't be an afterthought*